 If you take other medicines that lower blood pressure with felodipine, the combination can sometimes lower your blood pressure too much.
 This may make you feel dizzy or faint.
 If this keeps happening to you, tell your doctor as your dose may need to be changed.

-Some medicines can interfere with the way felodipine works.
+Some medicines can affect the way felodipine works.

 Tell your doctor if you're taking any of these medicines before starting felodipine:

-- anti-epilepsy medicines: carbamazepine, phenytoin, phenobarbital (phenobarbitone) or primidone
+- anti-epilepsy medicines such as carbamazepine, phenytoin, phenobarbital (phenobarbitone) or primidone

 - medicines for HIV or hepatitis C virus